argoproj/argo-events/docs/setup/aws-sns.md

         kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/master/examples/sensors/aws-sns.yaml

-13. Make a change to one of your project files and commit.
-It will trigger an argo workflow.
+13. Publish a message to the SNS topic and it will trigger an argo workflow.

 14. Run `argo list` to find the workflow.